ORESoftware/live-mutex/README.md

 ## About

+<b>Live-Mutex uses TCP/Unix Domain Sockets (UDS) to create an evented (non-polling) networked mutex API.</b>
-<b>Live-Mutex is minimum 5x faster than Lockfile and Warlock for concurrent locking requests.</b>
+<b>Live-Mutex is significantly (orders of magnitude) more performant than Lockfile and Warlock for high-concurrency locking requests.</b>
-<i>When Warlock and Lockfile are not finely/expertly tuned, 5x becomes more like 30x or 40x.</i>
+<i>When Warlock and Lockfile are not finely/expertly tuned, 5x more performant becomes more like 30x or 40x.</i>
 <i>Live-Mutex should also be much less memory and CPU intensive than Lockfile and Warlock, because Live-Mutex is
 fully evented, and Lockfile and Warlock use a polling implementation by nature.</i>

 ### Basic Metrics

-On Linux, if we feed live-mutex 10,000 lock requests, 20 concurrently, live-mutex can go through all 10,000 lock/unlock cycles in 2 seconds, which means 5 lock/unlock cycles per millisecond.
+On Linux, if we feed live-mutex 10,000 lock requests, 20 concurrently, live-mutex can go through all 10,000 lock/unlock cycles in less than 2 seconds, which means at least 5 lock/unlock cycles per millisecond.

-### Why
+### Rationale

 I used a couple of other libraries and they required manual retry logic and they used polling under the hood to acquire locks.
 It was difficult to fine tune those libraries and they were extremely slow for high lock request concurrency. <br>